"As happy prologues to the swelling act."

 Heighten your experience by learning about the play before you see it, as well as asking questions about the Festival and Cedar City.

-Orientations begin at 1:15 p.m. before matinees and at 6:45 p.m. before evening performances in the Auditorium Theatre from June 25 to September 5.
-Beginning on September 11 and running through October 31, they are at 1:15 p.m. and 7 p.m. in the Auditorium Theatre.
+Orientations begin at 1:15 p.m. before matinees and at 6:45 p.m. before evening performances in the Seminar Grove from June 27 to October 22.
+Beginning on September 16 and running through October 22, on Fridays and Saturdays evening orientations will begin at 7:15 p.m.

 Sponsored by The Ashton Family Foundation.

 One Night Only: Broadway at the Festival!
 August 13, 2016 at 11 p.m.

 Bardway, Baby! is a late-night concert event featuring classic Broadway show tunes.
 Performed by Festival actors, the show will be presented August 13, 2016 at approximately 11 p.m. in the Randall L. Jones Theatre.

 The fundraising concert will support the artistic initiative fund which was created to promote the Festival’s growth in artistic excellence.

 Tickets are $25 for reserved seating and are available online or by calling the Festival Ticket Office at 1-800-PLAYTIX.

 Presented by the Guild of the Utah Shakespeare Festival, Curtain Call Luncheons feature lunch and questions-and-answers with Festival actors and artists.
 Luncheons begin at 12 noon in the SUU Alumni House on July 5, 8, 12, 15, 19, 22, 26, and 29; August 5, 9, 11, 16, 18, and 23; and September 2.
 Tickets are $17.50 in advance and $20 at the door.

 The Utah Shakespeare Festival has embarked on an exciting new initiative to produce the entire canon of Shakespeare’s thirty-eight plays between 2012 and 2023.
-During these years, you may have more than one opportunity to see such plays as The Taming of the Shrew and King Lear, but productions of plays such as All's Well That Ends Well and Henry VI Part One will definitely be more rare.
+During these years, you may have more than one opportunity to see such plays as The Taming of the Shrew and Much Ado about Nothing, but productions of plays such as All's Well That Ends Well and Henry V will definitely be more rare.
 So start planning now; you don’t want to miss a single experience.